natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/index.md

   * Combine text and visual analysis
   * Design agentic pipelines for media workflow automation

+## Course Assignments

+See the [Course Assignments](assignments.md) page for a comprehensive overview of all weekly assignments and the final project, including deadlines, submission guidelines, and bonus opportunities.

 ## Course Assessment

 See the [Scoring Rubric](scoring-rubric.md) for detailed information on how this course is assessed, including our flexible scoring system designed to reward engagement and public sharing of work.